 About Us

-ETHOS Lab is a place of collaboration, a network of researchers at ITU and beyond, of students, and occasionally artists, organizations, etc.About the Lab
+ETHOS Lab is a place of collaboration – a network of researchers, students, practitioners and artists at and beyond ITU.About the Lab

-ETHOS Lab is a critical feminist methods laboratory dedicated to experimentation at the intersection of digital methods, ethnographic inquiry, and speculative fabulation.
-We take seriously the Harawayian notion that methods make worlds and so consider reflection and creativity with methods an essential part of our work as investigators of technological worlds and the ways we hope to reshape them through our research practice.
+ETHOS Lab is a collective space for creative methods, critical computing and feminist inquiry at IT University of Copenhagen.
+We are dedicated to experimentation at the intersection of digital methods, ethnography, and speculative fabulation.
+We take seriously Donna Haraway’s notion that methods make worlds, which is why being creative and reflective with methods is essential to our work as investigators of technological worlds and how we hope to reshape them through research practice.

-The ETHOS Lab draws upon an interdisciplinary cross-pollination of the fields of STS, Anthropology, and Human Computer Interaction.
+ETHOS Lab draws upon an interdisciplinary cross-pollination of the fields of STS, Anthropology, and Human Computer Interaction.
 Overall, we are committed to situated analytics.
-This means that we aim to inductively understand the ways that technologies are epistemologically and materially located within practices and lifeworlds.
+This means that we strive to understand how technologies are epistemologically and materially located within practices and lifeworlds.
 It is not only data-centric and computational methods, but also ethnographic methods, that are on the move, traveling, shifting, and imploding relations both within and beyond academic research.
-We aim to understand how digital and computational methods migrate into humanistic and organizational understandings of social relations.
-And we experiment with how technologies can extend our modes of inquiry by engaging critically with their worldmaking capacities.
+How do digital and computational methods migrate into humanistic and organizational understandings of social relations?
+By experimenting and engaging critically with technologies’ worldmaking capacities, we are interested in how they might extend our modes of inquiry.

-As a feminist lab we are committed to holding open space for discussion of our own working conditions and the maintenance of our selves within and beyond productivity at work.
-We meet weekly to discuss what is on our desks and minds, convene quarterly for pitch and play meet-ups, and, through our open hours, are available throughout the academic year to spar about potential new projects and collaborations.
+As a feminist lab we are committed to creating an open space for discussion of our own working conditions and the maintenance of our selves within and beyond productivity at work.
+As well as hosting talks, events and workshops, we meet weekly to discuss what is on our desks and minds, convene quarterly for pitch and play meet-ups, and, through our open hours, are available throughout the academic year to spar about new projects and potential collaborations.

 Contact Us